by Tim Gilmore, 11/4/2017

 Then came the silver run of 1979 to ’80.

 As Emory tells me about it, Ivan throws his voice our way.
-He’s a corpulent man wearing a kind of head-to-toe pajama featuring large bright green leaves and bright purple flowers on a cream background.
+He’s a corpulent man wearing a kind of head-to-toe pajama imprinted with large green leaves and vibrant purple flowers on a cream background.
 Just as Emory mentions the Hunt Brothers, Ivan yells, “That was the Hunt Brothers, wudden it?”

 Nelson and William Hunt tried to corner the global silver market by buying enough global stock to be able to call the price.